nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-Rsync.md

 # Rsync

-- In this section we will learn about how to effiently transfer data between remotely connected machines.
+- In this section, we will learn about how to effiently transfer data between remotely connected machines.

 - As part of the 8.0 pre-release announcement, the OpenSSH project stated that they consider the **scp protocol outdated, inflexible, and not readily fixed**.
 They then go on to recommend the use of sftp or **rsync** for file transfer instead.